 - What does the Catholic Church teach and why?

 - How am I called into a deeper relationship with God?

 - What do I think now and why?

-This enables students and teachers to journey together in the discovery and development of knowledge on topics in Religious Education and to deepen faith and their relationship with our God.
+This enables students and teachers to journey together in the discovery and development of knowledge and understanding on topics in Religious Education, and to deepen faith their own faith and relationship with our God.